-- 2.6.1 Consultation is a vital aspect of the EIA process, both to agree what work should be carried out and to understand the perception of a development in order to help in the design process.
-Consultation (including consultation with the public) was undertaken throughout the development of the design of the Proposed Development. - 2.6.2 Consultation with the four statutory consultees was undertaken throughout the formal scoping process; and responses were received from Comhairle nan Eilean Siar (CnES), Scottish Environment Protection Agency (SEPA), Scottish Natural Heritage (SNH) and Historic Environment Scotland (HES). - 2.6.3 Consultation was also undertaken with a number of other non-statutory consultees and interested parties.
-Details of which are set out in the Scoping Opinion issued by the Scottish Ministers in September 2018 (Appendix 2B of the EIA Report). - 2.6.4 The Applicant also undertook public consultation both as part of the pre-application process and through other mechanisms such as the public exhibitions which were held in October 2018 and February 2019 and Winter 2019.
+Consultation is a vital aspect of the EIA process, both to agree what work should be carried out and to understand the perception of a development in order to help in the design process.
+Consultation (including consultation with the public) was undertaken throughout the development of the design of the Proposed Development.

+Consultation with the four statutory consultees was undertaken throughout the formal scoping process; and responses were received from Comhairle nan Eilean Siar (CnES), Scottish Environment Protection Agency (SEPA), Scottish Natural Heritage (SNH) and Historic Environment Scotland (HES).

+Consultation was also undertaken with a number of other non-statutory consultees and interested parties.
+Details of which are set out in the Scoping Opinion issued by the Scottish Ministers in September 2018 (EIA Appendix 2B).
+The Applicant also undertook public consultation both as part of the pre-application process and through other mechanisms such as the public exhibitions which were held in Autumn 2018 and Winter 2019.
 The exhibitions were advertised in local newspapers and individual letters were sent to all properties in Stornoway and any other properties within a 5km radius of the Proposed Development.
-Further details of the consultation exercises are set out in a Pre-Application Consultation Report (PAC Report) submitted as part of the application documents. - 2.6.5 Stornoway Windfarm Limited has committed to make up to 20% of the project available for community ownership and is working closely with the Stornoway Trust and CnES as they seek to develop a joint venture to acquire the Trust's option of up to 20% of the Proposed Development.
+Further details of this area are set out in a Pre-Application Consultation Report (PAC Report) submitted as part of the application documents.